opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 Abstract
 ========

-OPNFV is a collaborative project aimed at providing a variety of virtualization deployments intended to host applications serving the networking and carrier industries.
-This document provides guidance and instructions for using platform features designed to support these applications, made available in the OPNFV Colorado release.
+OPNFV is a collaborative project aimed at providing a variety of virtualisation deployments intended to host applications serving the networking and carrier industries.
+This document provides guidance and instructions for using platform features designed to support these applications, made available in the OPNFV Danube release.

 This document is not intended to replace or replicate documentation from other upstream open source projects such as KVM, OpenDaylight, or OpenStack, but to highlight the